 Following are a few suggestions that could help you through this process:

 1. Debrief with a coach: TDC coaches are here to support you, help you identify and understand the obstacles that hindered your success, and assist you in developing a plan to move forward and PASS.
-Reach out to your coach and schedule a phone call if you haven’t already debriefed.
-Prior to this conversation, write down concerns you had during the exam: did you struggle with the wording of questions, particular subject areas, or maybe time management?
+Email your coach letting them know about your testing experience.
+It's helpful if you can include in your email concerns you had during the exam: did you struggle with the wording of questions, particular subject areas, or maybe time management?
 Having this information will be useful when you begin to study again.

 2. Utilize automatic thought records: In addition to the cognitive distortion of magnification/minimization noted above, there are likely other distortions causing you to feel down or anxious about the exam process and your prospects of becoming licensed.
 Utilizing automatic thought records will allow you to identify unhealthy thoughts as they arise and develop a more balanced perspective.
 Here is a template you can use along with a list of cognitive distortions.